-- Hold Shift and click the first and last file you want to select to select a range of files. - Hold Ctrl (Windows) or Command (macOS) to select multiple files. - Click the Select button to select multiple files without using keyboard modifiers. - 5.
-Click the Copy button at the top of the Catalyst Prepare window. - 6.
+- 5. Click the Copy button et at the top of the Catalyst Prepare window. - 6.
 Use the Copy pane to choose a destination for your files. - a.
 Choose how you want to copy the selected clips: - Select Copy clips to library to copy the clips from your device to your computer and add them to the current library.
 The clips will be copied to a timestamped folder (YYYY-MM-DD hh.mm.ss) in the library (cpreplib) folder. - Select Copy clips to custom destination if you want to choose where to copy the clips when adding them the current library.
-Click the Browse button to choose a folder, and select the Create subfolder check box if you want to copy the selected clips to a named or timestamped subfolder in the destination. - The Create subfolder check box is not available when copying to a known folder structure. - b.
+Click the Browse button to choose a folder, and select the Create subfolder check box if you want to copy the selected clips to a named or timestamped subfolder in the destination. - A The Create subfolder check box is not available when copying to a known folder structure. - b.
 Select the Add to bin check box and choose a bin from the drop-down list if you want to copy the clips to a bin in the selected library (or create a new bin).
-For more information, see "Organizing media in a library" on page 17. - ${\color{red} \underline{ {f \Delta}}}$ The Add to bin check box is not available when copying from a library. - c.
+For more information, see "Organizing media in a library" on page 15.

+🔼 The Add to bin check box is not available when copying from a library.

+- c.
 If you want to rename files, select the Rename files check box.
-Renaming ensures that source files will not be overwritten. - Type a string in the Prefix box if you want to start all file names with the same text. - Choose a setting from the Numbering drop-down list to indicate whether you want to number clips or use their original file names. - Type a string in the Suffix box if you want to end all file names with the same text.
-For example, if you wanted to name clips using a convention such as Commercial 001_Cameral.mxf, you would type Commercial in the Prefix box, choose 3 digits from the Numbering drop-down list, and type Cameral in the Suffix box.
+Renaming ensures that source files will not be overwritten. - ° Type a string in the Prefix box if you want to start all file names with the same text. - Choose a setting from the Numbering drop-down list to indicate whether you want to number clips or use their original file names. - ° Type a string in the Suffix box if you want to end all file names with the same text.

+For example, if you wanted to name clips using a convention such as Commercial 001_Camera1.mxf, you would type Commercial in the Prefix box, choose 3 digits from the Numbering drop-down list, and type Camera1 in the Suffix box.